Signing with Seahawks ‘a dream come true’ for former Marysville Pilchuck standout Jake Luton

 Seahawks get weekend off

-The new NFL schedule — with three preseason and 17 regular-season games — also includes a provision that players get three consecutive days off in the week prior to the beginning of the regular season.
+The new NFL schedule — with three preseason and 17 regular-season games — also includes a provision that players get three consecutive days off in the week before the beginning of the regular season.

-For the Seahawks, that meant that after practicing Thursday afternoon, they are now off until Monday, when they will begin gameweek preparation for the regular season opener Sept.
+For the Seahawks, that meant after practicing Thursday afternoon, they are now off until Monday, when they will begin gameweek preparation for the regular season opener Sept.
 12 at Indianapolis.

 Carroll said he likes the setup.

 “I think it’s incredibly valuable for the players to have the chance to have this week and prep for next week in the opener,’’ Carroll said. “… This is the time for guys to heal up, maybe get a little clearer about their assignments.
 Teams come together even more so, with the focus on improvement and getting better instead of getting ready for another game.
-I think it’s a great idea and I’m really glad we’re doing it.”
+I think it’s a great idea, and I’m really glad we’re doing it.”

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.